style-it-themes/dd-wrt-inspired-themes/README.md

 ## About

-The *DD-WRT Inspired Themes* style is designed for routers flashed with DD-WRT type firmware.
+The *DD-WRT Inspired Themes* style is designed for routers flashed with DD-WRT firmware.

-This style leverages the _awesome_ v2 [stylus lang color generator](https://github.com/vednoc/stylus-color-generator) by @vednoc
+At the moment the _awesome_ v2 [stylus lang color generator](https://github.com/vednoc/stylus-color-generator) by @vednoc, is being leveraged in areas where its not needed for this style, but it provides a plug & play ability to allow fast development to release in a shorter time.
+In the future I plan to simplify this method making it maybe marginally more efficient.

-The default built in themes are great, but even the best dark built in theme doesn't darken all areas and many aspects could be further polished.
-Instead of waiting...
+The default built in themes are great, but even the best dark classic fresh-dark theme, doesn't darken all areas and many aspects services could be further polished.
+Instead of waiting...this was born.

 It's made for my personal use only, and shared because...
-Why not.
+Why not?

 ## Can you include these themes in DD-WRT?